 - Working smarter and not harder in primary care

-- The Superwo(man) Complex and avoiding physician burnout
+- The Superwo(man) Complex and treating physician burnout

-- Tips on transitioning into private practice successfully
+- Tips on transitioning into and running a successful private practice

 - Physician entrepreneurship and becoming a best-selling author